oracle-livelabs/apex/apex-workflows/2-design-the-application/2-design-the-application.md

 ## What's Next

-In the next lab, you will learn how to create a Workflow using Oracle APEX.
+In the next lab, you will learn how to create a Calculate Fees Workflow using Oracle APEX.

 You may now **proceed to the next Lab**.